bagusardians/job-blender/README.md

 - currently the system is calling the all transaction api, after some time it will be too big
 - need to have a pagination api to only call the recent one that we want based on time
 - or might move to other api based on deposit address that the system own, even though the time taken to call the api needs to be calculated.
+- also, need to add logging for better tracing